tableau/embedding-playbook/pages/02_auth_and_sso.md

 title: Authentication and Single Sign-On (SSO)
 ---

-In most embedding scenarios, you will want to enable single sign-on so that the users that are signed in to your application do not have to also sign into Tableau Server or Tableau Online.
+In most embedding scenarios, you will want to enable single sign-on so that the users that are signed in to your application do not have to also sign into Tableau Server or Tableau Cloud.
 There are various options to enable single sign-on (SSO) to Tableau.

-**Note:** This page discusses users logging into Tableau Server and  Tableau Online.
+**Note:** This page discusses users logging into Tableau Server and  Tableau Cloud.
 Related, but separate, is the issue of [user management]({{ site.baseurl }}/pages/03_server_management_and_restapi) in which you ensure all relevant users are registered and provisioned with Tableau.

 The guidance for which single sign-on option to use is:

-* **Connected Apps:** Use Connected Apps if you want to facilitate an explicit trust relationship between Tableau Online or Tableau Server and external applications where Tableau content is embedded.
+* **Connected Apps:** Use Connected Apps if you want to facilitate an explicit trust relationship between Tableau Cloud or Tableau Server and external applications where Tableau content is embedded.
 The trust relationship is established and verified through an authentication token in the [JSON Web Token (JWT) standard](https://datatracker.ietf.org/doc/html/rfc7519).

 * **External Authorization Servers (EAS):** Use EAS if you prefer to establish a trust relationship between Tableau Server and an identity provider you've already configured for Tableau Server.
 A standard OAuth flow is used to provide your users a single sign-on experience to Tableau content embedded in your external applications.

 * **Trusted Authentication:** Use Trusted Authentication if you wish to establish trust between Tableau Server and one or more web servers using an IP allowlist.
 Until the release of Connected Apps and EAS, Trusted Authentication was the most commonly implemented single sign-on solution.
-If advanced JavaScript API v2 capabilities are required, Trusted Authentication will still be the best fit.
+If advanced capabilities are required, Trusted Authentication will still be the best fit.

 * **Active Directory + Kerberos:** If all of your users are registered in your Active Directory instance and you already use Kerberos for authentication for other applications, use Active Directory + Kerberos.
 * **Active Directory + 'Enable automatic logon':** If all of your users are registered in your Active Directory instance, but you do not use Kerberos, use Active Directory with the 'Enable automatic logon' option (which uses Microsoft SSPI).